DeepIntoStreams/Evaluation-of-Time-Series-Generative-Models/Codes/README.md

-Codebase for evaluation of time series generation
+Code base for evaluation of time series generation
 ========================================

-This repository is the codebase for evaluation of time series generation
+This repository is the code base for evaluation of time series generation

 ## Environment Setup
 The code has been tested successfully using Python 3.8; thus we suggest using this version or a later version of Python.
 A typical process for installing the package dependencies involves creating a new Python virtual environment.